den-materials/intro-to-ops/README.md

 #### Independent practice

 Create a directory with a name of your GitHub username.
-Inside that directory put a copy of your headshot.
+Inside that directory put a picture of yourself.
 Copy this directory onto the AWS instance inside the `class` directory.
 Remember how to copy a whole directory and all the items inside it?
 You need the same flag to `scp` a whole directory.

 Once you have uploaded the directory *to AWS*, download one of your fellow developer's directories *from AWS*.